py2ai/py2ai.github.io/_posts/2020-11-07-Video-processing-in-Python-with-OpenCV-and-PyQt5-GUI.md

 categories: [GUI tutorial series]
 mathjax: true
 featured-img: pyqt509
-summary: How to make a GUI in PyQt5 for video processing applications
+description: How to make a GUI in PyQt5 for video processing applications
 ---

 <br>